nwjs/node/SECURITY.md

 words, it cannot assume that a trusted element (such as the operating system) has been compromised.

+### Experimental platforms

+Node.js maintains a tier-based support system for operating systems and hardware combinations (Tier 1, Tier 2, and Experimental).
+For platforms classified as "Experimental" in the [supported platforms](BUILDING.md#supported-platforms)
+documentation:

+* Security vulnerabilities that only affect experimental platforms will **not** be accepted as valid security issues.
+* Any issues on experimental platforms will be treated as normal bugs.
+* No CVEs will be issued for issues that only affect experimental platforms
+* Bug bounty rewards are not available for experimental platform-specific issues

+This policy recognizes that experimental platforms may not compile, may not pass the test suite, and do not have the same level of testing and support infrastructure as Tier 1 and Tier 2 platforms.

 Being able to cause the following through control of the elements that Node.js does not trust is considered a vulnerability: